rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-06-09|JM - make the cars change their apparent size based on the camera. smoothed out the passing code

 2021-06-10|RZ - Integrated tire code completely and implemented pit crews to complement them.
 Introduced a driver aggressiveness rating that would affect overtake rates.
 Merged code, everything works as far as 30 minutes of testing each says.\
 2021-06-10|JM - Made the User Interface and the user car.
-Did final debugging, modifications to AI, resolved merge conflicts, worked on the UML and explenations.
+Did final debugging, modifications to AI, resolved merge conflicts, worked on the UML and explanations.